davenverse/shellfish/docs/wiki/file_reading_writing.md

 ## Writing

 You can also overwrite the contents of a file using the `write` method and any of its variants.
-Just to note, if the file does not exist, the file will be created automatically:
+If the the file does not exist, it will be created automatically:

 ### `write`